vaporsjs/vapors-wallet/README.md

     console.log('Value is "' + value + '".')
 })

-// Call state-changing methods (which will cost you ether, so use testnet to test!)
+// Call state-changing methods (which will cost you vapor, so use testnet to test!)
 // Returns a promise.
 contract.setValue("Hello World").then(function(txid) {
     console.log('txid: ' + txid);